domenic/unhandled-rejections-browser-spec/README.md

 #### The HostPromiseRejectionTracker implementation

-ECMAScript contains an implementation-defined HostPromiseRejectionTracker(_promise_, _handled_) abstract operation.
-User agents must use the following implementation:
+ECMAScript contains an implementation-defined HostPromiseRejectionTracker(_promise_, _operation_) abstract operation.
+User agents must use the following implementation.

+This implementation results in promise rejections being marked as **handled** or **unhandled**.
+These concepts parallel the same ones for [script errors](https://html.spec.whatwg.org/multipage/webappapis.html#concept-error-handled).

-1. If _handled_ is false,
+1. If _operation_ is `"reject"`,
     1. Add _promise_ to the about-to-be-notified rejected promises list.
     1. Queue a task to perform the following steps:
         1. For each entry _p_ in the about-to-be-notified rejected promises list,
+            1. Add _p_ to the outstanding rejected promises weak set.
             1. Let _event_ be a new trusted `PromiseRejectionEvent` object that does not bubble and is not cancelable, and which has the event name `unhandledrejection`.
             1. Initialise _event_'s `promise` attribute to _promise_.
             1. Initialise _event_'s `reason` attribute to the value of _promise_'s [[PromiseResult]] internal slot.
             1. Dispatch _event_ at the current script's [global object](https://html.spec.whatwg.org/multipage/webappapis.html#global-object).
-            1. Add _p_ to the outstanding rejected promises weak set.
+            1. If event was canceled, then the error is handled.
+Otherwise, the error is not handled.
         1. Clear the about-to-be-notified rejected promises list.
-1. If _handled_ is true,
+1. If _operation_ is `"handle"`,
     1. If the about-to-be-notified rejected promises list contains _promise_, remove _promise_ from the about-to-be-notified rejected promises list and return.
     1. Assert: the outstanding rejected promises weak set contains _promise_.
     1. Remove _promise_ from the outstanding rejected promises weak set.